syntasso/workshop/enhancing-a-promise/README.md

 When installing a Promise, there are two sides of the coin.
 On one side, we the platform team, are providing access to a capability via the `workerClusterResources`.
 On the other side, our users (the application developers), will request a personal instance of that capability via the `xaasPipeline` outputs.

-In the case of Postgres, we are leveraging the Postgres Operator to provide the platform capability of databases.
+The Postgres Promise we are using leverages [Zalando's Postgres Operator](https://github.com/zalando/postgres-operator) to provide Postgres-as-a-Service.
 This operator packages up the complexities of configuring Postgres into a more manageable configuration format.
-One option when configuring the Postgres Operator is to set [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels).
-This is a comma delimited list of labels that all instances created by the Operator are permitted to be set.
+One of its configuration options allows certain labels to be set on the resulting Pods.
 This is exactly the behaviour we want when delivering cost tracking across instances.

+To enable the label feature, we need to set any desired labels in the [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels) option in the Operators config.
+The value is a comma delimited list of labels that all instances created by the Operator are permitted to be set.

+Note that this change is needed only because that's how the underlying Postgres Operator works.
+If the "off the shelf" Promise was using a different Postgres Operator, a different change may be required (or no change at all).

-Add this parameter within the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` in alphabetical order to the `ConfigMap` named `postgres-operator`.
+Update the `workerClusterResources` section of the `postgres-promise.yaml` file by adding `inherited_labels: costCentre` in alphabetical order to the `ConfigMap` named `postgres-operator`.

 <details>
   <summary>Click here to see a complete ConfigMap resource after this change</summary>